Your quick guide to PSD2 and SCA

 Strong Customer Authentication (SCA) is a brand new safeguard that will provide you with extra protection against fraud when you’re making payments or servicing your account online.

-At the moment, authentication for your online payments is required on an exception basis.
+Before SCA was introduced, authentication for your online payments is required on an exception basis.
 In other words, if your transaction is considered ‘high risk’, you’ll be taken to a 3D Secure page and asked to enter random digits from your security password.

-With the introduction of SCA, an extra check will be applied in some instances to make doubly-sure it’s actually you, the cardholder, making the payment or processing the transaction.
+Now, an extra check will be applied in some instances to make doubly-sure it’s actually you, the cardholder, making the payment or processing the transaction.
 This is called ‘two-factor authentication’ and means at times you’ll need to provide an additional form of identification, such as a password or mobile generated code, when online.
 However, there are some exemptions that we’ll be able to apply automatically without the cardholder needing to do anything.
 For example, exemptions could be based on the size of the transaction or the potential for fraud.

 You’ll go through two-factor authentication in some instances to verify your payments and when servicing your account online.
 You’ll be asked to provide an additional form of identification, from the following options: